Royal Typewriter Company: History

+In March 2024, Royal Consumer Information Products underwent a significant organizational change.
+The company has now officially split into two distinct entities:

+Royal Consumer Information Products, Inc. - This entity will focus on continuing the core operations and services of the original company within the United States and other international markets.

+Royal Consumer Information Products de Mexico - This entity will handle the company's operations and services specifically within Mexico Central America, the Caribbean, and Latin America.

+This strategic split was designed to enhance Royal's operational efficiency and better serve diverse markets.

 Typewriters

 During the 1980s, Royal also produced consumer daisy wheel printers like the Royal LetterMaster and Royal OfficeMaster 2000, the former being a cheaper model.

 Computers

-Royal McBee sold and serviced early computers RPC-4000 and RPC-9000.
-Royal McBee partnered with General Precision in the Royal Precision Electronic Computer Company, which sold and serviced the LGP-30 (in 1956) and LGP-21 (in 1963) single-user desk computers manufactured by the Librascope division of General Precision.
+Royal McBee sold and serviced early computers, the RPC-4000 and RPC-9000 (both from 1960).
+Royal McBee also partnered with General Precision in the Royal Precision Electronic Computer Company, which sold and serviced the LGP-30 (in 1956) and LGP-21 (in 1963).
+These were so-called "desk computers"[sic] – approximatively office desk-size single-user computers, sometimes considered minicomputers (q.v.).
+They were manufactured by the Librascope division of General Precision.
 Royal McBee was based in Port Chester, New York.

 The RPC-4000 is the computer on which Mel Kaye performed a legendary programming task in machine code, as told by Ed Nather in the hacker epic The Story of Mel.

 In popular culture

 A Royal typewriter is a large story element in Stephen King's novel Misery.

 60 Minutes correspondent Morley Safer was known to write all of his scripts on a Royal typewriter.

 A Royal typewriter with a Prestige Elite typeface was one of the items found at Zodiac suspect Arthur Leigh Allen's apartment, matching the typewriter the Zodiac killer used to write letters sent to the Riverside Police Department.

 Jessica Fletcher used a Royal typewriter to write her novels.

 Mason Williams threw a Royal Model X typewriter out of a speeding car driven by Ed Ruscha for their art book Royal Road Test (1967).

+In the film No Time for Sergeants (1958), when Will Stockdale (Andy Griffith) visits U.S. Air Force psychiatrist Maj.
+Royal B. Demming (James Millhollin), a Royal typewriter is prominently displayed in his office.

+In the opening title sequence of the television series Kolchak: The Night Stalker, the main character, Carl Kolchak (portrayed by actor Darren McGavin), is seen writing up a news story on a Royal HH model manual typewriter.